Medical Oncology For Dogs & Cats

 What To Expect At Your Pet’s Medical Oncology Appointment

 The first priority of the medical oncology department is to confirm or diagnose your pet’s cancer.
-At the initial consultation, Dr. Morges will review your pet’s medical records, take a thorough history, and perform a physical examination.
-Once the initial workup and diagnostics are complete, she will discuss.
+At the initial consultation, a PetCure veterinarian will review your pet’s medical records, take a thorough history, and perform a physical examination.
+Once the initial workup and diagnostics are complete, they will discuss your pet’s health.
 This conversation will include insight into the biologic behavior of that particular cancer, treatment options (surgery, chemotherapy, radiation therapy, immunotherapy) and various prognoses.

 Sometimes further testing will be recommended in an attempt to assess the full extent of the disease and also to help dictate which treatment options are best.
 Ultimately, it is your decision if you choose to go forward with further tests or treatments.
 And, as always, the oncologist will be in close contact with your primary care veterinarian to work collaboratively about your pet.